Tools for Claustrophobia

 Have you noticed how you do it?
 Great!
 You are on your way to eradicating the response.
 (Keep reminding yourself that it is just a learned response and not an illness.)

 Pin-point the trigger(s)

-The next step is easy because you’re probably an expert in this area.
-How do you know when to start the claustrophobic mechanism?
+The next step is easy because you’re probably an expert in this area: how do you know when to begin the claustrophobic mechanism?

 To be claustrophobic you have to ‘know’ when to have the fear.
 There has to be a trigger that alerts your mind-body that it is time to start the feelings and thoughts.
 The trigger can be approaching a threatening situation or can even be thinking about a past or forthcoming situation involving a lack of escape route.